Acute Oncology Service

-Some cancer treatments, particularly chemotherapy and immunotherapy, make patients much more likely to have serious effects from the COVID-19 infection because of the body’s reduced ability to fight infections.
+Some cancer treatments, particularly chemotherapy and immunotherapy, make patients much more likely to suffer serious effects from the COVID-19 infection because of the body’s reduced ability to fight infections.
 This may lead to the need for intensive care in hospital.

-Which cancer patients are at highest risk during the COVID 19 pandemic ?
+Which cancer patients are at highest risk during the COVID-19 pandemic?